 This vegan mango ice cream method is made without an ice cream machine.
 Instead, you need a large (silicone if possible) ice-cube tray or a wide container.

-Ice tray method: pour the mango puree into your ice-cube tray and transfer to the freezer, covered, for up to 6 hours or overnight (it’s fine doing it for up to 24 hours).
+Ice tray method: pour the mango puree into your ice cube tray and transfer it to the freezer, covered, for 6 hours or overnight (or up to 24 hours).

 Large container method: transfer the mango puree to a large, wide dish (I prefer to use wider dishes so it will freeze sooner, rather than a smaller but taller option).
 Then, follow the method outlined in my caramel ice cream recipe where you take the mixture out of the freezer several times to mix and agitate the ice crystals (thus stopping them from growing too large, for creamy ice cream with no churning necessary).
 Then finally, you transfer it to an ice cream/bread loaf tin for a final freeze.